-SPA302 Spanish 302 Term: Semester 2 of 2 Credit: 0.5 Prerequisite: Student must earn a C Grade (>73%) or better in Spanish 301.
-Graduation Requirement Satisfied World Language Fees: None skills will still be emphasized and Spanish will be the primary medium of classroom communication.
+Prerequisite: Student must earn a C Grade (>73%) or better in Spanish 301.
+Graduation Requirement Satisfied World Language Fees: None --- --- ------------ --

+This class is designed to meet the needs of students interested in continuing their studies at the college level or in using the Spanish language for vocational or other personal reasons.
+Conversational skills will still be emphasized and Spanish will be the primary medium of classroom communication.
 Students will be asked to participate in oral, listening, reading and writing activities on a daily basis.
 Cultural understanding will also continue to be emphasized at this level.
 Students will read authentic texts, use the internet to conduct research on cultural topics and will study the traditions and customs of Spanish-speaking countries.